 |Active Ingredient:||Peppermint and Citronella|

 Sometimes an all-natural remedy is a way to go.
 Cats don’t like the smell of peppermint and citronella, which is the active ingredient in Colton’s Naturals Cat Repellant Spray.
-This product is safe indoors and out and is non-toxic to both kids and pets, making it our best overall choice for cat repellent.
+This product is safe indoors and out and is non-toxic to both kids and pets, making it our choice for the best overall cat repellent.

 As a spray, you’ll have to re-apply it after rain if using it outdoors.